benfrick/docs-portfolio/src/doc/commerce/customization/use-customization.md

 >**TIP**: It's recommended for the 'Edit Design' CTA to be always active on the PDP.

-#### Step 3d: Show Gender and Size Options, Confirm Consumer's Selections
+#### Step 3d: Show Gender, Width and Size Options and Confirm Consumer's Selections

 Show the consumer all of the possible gender and size options for the product.
 From the possible sizes, show which sizes are available for purchase.
 Allow the consumer to make their gender and size selections.